fescamil/hasyako/Phonology.md

 | Mid   |   e   |         |   o   |
 | Open  |       |    a    |       |

-There are also palatalized versions of two more consonants: tʲ, sʲ

 Vowels can be short as above or long, which simply holds pronunciation longer (for example aː iː uː eː oː)